Lodestone-Team/.github/profile/README.md

 Lodestone is created with security as a top priority.
 While most of the safety critical code such as login and permissions management have been tested thoroughly, **no formal security audit has been done for any part of Lodestone.**

-We recommend you to always have safe mode on within Lodestone for the best security, read more about safe mode [here](example.com).

 ## Contributing